-CBT is a short-term treatment approach that aids in recognizing unhelpful or negative thoughts and behavior patterns.
-Cognitive behavioral therapists assist addicts with their recovery by helping the addict identify negative thoughts and address them with constructive behavior.
+CBT is a short-term treatment approach that aids in recognizing unhelpful or negative thoughts and behavioral patterns.
+Cognitive behavioral therapists assist individuals with their recovery by helping them identify negative thoughts and address them with constructive behavior.

 When recovering addicts can talk about painful experiences in a safe environment, it can help them find ways to positively manage these emotions.
 Eventually, they are able to replace destructive habits with positive coping skills.

 Components of CBT

 Cognitive behavioral therapy consists of two main components in its treatment of alcohol and substance abuse.
 These components are functional analysis and skills training.